OWASP/CheatSheetSeries/cheatsheets/Error_Handling_Cheat_Sheet.md

         public void Configure(IApplicationBuilder app, IHostingEnvironment env)
         {
             //First we configure the error handler middleware!
-            //We enable the global error handler in others environments than DEV because debug page are useful during implementation
+            //We enable the global error handler in others environments than DEV
-            //See https://docs.microsoft.com/en-us/aspnet/core/fundamentals/environments?view=aspnetcore-2.1 for technical details about Environment configuration if (env.IsDevelopment())
+            //because debug page are useful during implementation if (env.IsDevelopment())
             {
                 app.UseDeveloperExceptionPage();
             }
             else
             {
-                //Our global handler is defined on "/api/error" URL so we indicate to the exception handler to call this API controller
+                //Our global handler is defined on "/api/error" URL so we indicate to the
+                //exception handler to call this API controller
                 //on any unexpected exception raised by the application app.UseExceptionHandler("/api/error");
             }